fingerprintjs/fingerprintjs-pro-android/README.md

 )

 fpjsClient.getVisitorId { visitorId ->
-  // Prevent fraud cases in your apps by using
+  // Prevent fraud cases in your apps with a unique
-  // a unique sticky and reliable ID provided by FingerprintJS Pro.
+  // sticky and reliable ID provided by FingerprintJS Pro.
 }

 ```